MAX-P0W3R/Cheat-Sheets/README.md

 # Cheat Sheets for Pentesting - Unofficial OSCP Approved Tools

-## This by no means the end-all be-all list but merely tools that have been suggeseted by others.
-General rule of thumb - if a tool can auto-exploit then it is not allowed in the exam.
+## This is by no means the end-all be-all list but merely tools that have been suggeseted by others.
+General rule of thumb - if a tool can *auto-exploit* then it is not allowed in the exam.

 ### Note Taking
 - OneNote